SAMSAM-55/Goralys/README.md

    composer install --working-dir=PHP
    ```
 2. Configure environment:
    - For development, edit [PHP/config.php](PHP/config.php).
 You can back up your prefilled information in `PHP/config_secret.php` as it is gitignored.
-Make sure your cancel any changes made to the variables in `PHP/config.php` before comitting.
+Make sure your cancel any changes made to the variables in `PHP/config.php` before commiting.
 3. Database:
    - Create the database and tables using the schema at [PHP/data_structure.txt](PHP/data_structure.txt).
 4. Web server: